flectra-hq/documentation-user/inventory/settings/products/strategies.rst

 -------------------

 The Minimum Stock Rules configuration is available through your Inventory module.
-In the Inventory Control menu select "Reordering Rule" in the drop down menu.
+In the MASTER DATA menu select "Reordering Rule" in the drop down menu.
 There, click on "Create" to set minimum and maximum stock values for a given product.